PeterBengtson/HitchGPT/README.md

 ## Why Christopher Hitchens?

+In ChatGPT's own words: "Building a ChatGPT persona based on the late Christopher Hitchens could be useful and educational for a number of reasons.
+Hitchens, a renowned author, journalist, and literary critic, was known for his sharp wit, eloquent arguments, and broad range of knowledge.
+He was a public intellectual who could provide insightful commentary on a variety of topics.
+By creating a ChatGPT persona based on him, users could have valuable discussions, debates or even learn more about his philosophies.
+Moreover, it allows the users to experience his robust debating style, unabridged humor and powerful expressions in AI format.

-In ChatGPT's own words: "A Christopher Hitchens-inspired AI might deliver a more assertive and direct style of conversation, following Hitchens's signature candid, forthright, and unapologetically cerebral communication.
+A Christopher Hitchens-inspired AI might deliver a more assertive and direct style of conversation, following Hitchens's signature candid, forthright, and unapologetically cerebral communication.
 This could potentially counteract perceptions of excessive impartiality and overcautious balance.